ProfMacKelly/studiesdejure/includes/abbreviations.md

-*[adjudicate]: issue decisions, judgments, and orders that are legally binding on others regarding related to legal issues and disputes
+*[adjudicate]: "issue decisions, judgments, and orders that are legally binding on others regarding related to legal issues and disputes"

-*[adjudicated]: issue decisions, judgments, and orders that are legally binding on others regarding related to legal issues and disputes
+*[adjudicated]: "issue decisions, judgments, and orders that are legally binding on others regarding related to legal issues and disputes"

 *[rule of law]: the principle under which everyone is bound by laws that are (1) established by the government, (2) equally enforced, (3) adjudicated independently, and (4) consistent with one's rights and the principles underlying those rights (see law)